frconor-ebook/meditations/_posts/2025-09-26-the-holy-rosary.md

 Our Lady is beside us in those difficult moments, like that man who talked about how he discovered the Rosary and fell back on that support that he needed in those crucial moments.

-Pope St. John Paul talked about "contemplating the face of Christ in union with, and at the school of, his Most Holy Mother."
+Pope St. John Paul talked about "contemplating the face of Christ in union with, and at the school of, his Most Holy Mother" (*Rosarium Virginis Mariae,* Point 3).

 She must have always been looking on the face of her Son in Bethlehem, in Nazareth, and ultimately at the Cross.
-She kept all these things carefully in her mind and in her heart (cf. Luke 2:19).
+She kept all these things carefully in her mind and in her heart (*cf*.
+Luke 2:19).
 She was always very focused on the Christ Child.

 He said, "The Rosary should be especially emphasized and promoted."
 We know how frequently in the Church the Holy Fathers have talked about the Family Rosary.

 There may be a time in your life, in your family, when you can pray the Rosary together with your children.
-But it shouldn\'t be something obligatory.
+But it shouldn't be something obligatory.
 You should always leave them free.

-If there comes a time when the children find the Rosary a difficult prayer to say, or they don\'t want to pray it with you, never mind, you pray it anyway.
+If there comes a time when the children find the Rosary a difficult prayer to say, or they don't want to pray it with you, never mind, you pray it anyway.

-Let them see your silent example of your faith in the Rosary, of how it\'s a powerful missile in your life, so that they too can carry that legacy with them of how you have prayed the Rosary, how you\'ve loved that means.
+Let them see your silent example of your faith in the Rosary, of how it's a powerful missile in your life, so that they too can carry that legacy with them of how you have prayed the Rosary, how you've loved that means.

-You don\'t have to lecture them about it.
-You don\'t have to plead with them.
+You don't have to lecture them about it.
+You don't have to plead with them.
 You just have to give that silent witness of your faith.

-That\'s a great way of emphasizing it and promoting it.
-That\'s what Pope St. John Paul was talking about when he proclaimed that Year of the Rosary a number of years ago.
+That's a great way of emphasizing it and promoting it.
+That's what Pope St. John Paul was talking about when he proclaimed that Year of the Rosary a number of years ago.

-Fulton Sheen tells a story of how a young girl came to him once and complained that the Rosary was a very repetitive prayer and, because of that, was very insincere: "We don\'t really mean what we say because we repeat the same things all the time."
+Fulton Sheen tells a story of how a young girl came to him once and complained that the Rosary was a very repetitive prayer and, because of that, was very insincere: "We don't really mean what we say because we repeat the same things all the time."

-He asked this lady, "Who\'s that young man with you?"
+He asked this lady, "Who's that young man with you?"

-"Oh, that\'s my fiancé."
+"Oh, that's my fiancé."

 "Oh, does he love you?"
 "Yes."